alienresident/resume/resume.md

 ## Summary

-> I am a User Experience Designer with over fifteen years in interactive media.
+> I am a User Experience Designer with over eighteen years in interactive media.
 My career spans the breadth of digital production, from production art to web design and front-end development.
 As a User Experience Designer, my in depth understanding of the design process allows me to meet user goals while balancing aesthetics and technical constraints.

 ### UX/UI Skills